uriel1998/weather.sh/README.md

 ## 4. How to use

-Run `weather.sh` with the appropriate commandline switches (below).
+Run `weather.sh` or `forecast.sh` with the appropriate commandline switches (below).
 If  the current conditions do not qualify for the heat index or wind chill, it is not displayed.

 ### weather_sh.rc